mjavason/Automated-DB-Backup-and-Restore/README.md

 # SQLite-DB-Backup-and-Restore

 Routinely package your database files and send them to the cloud.
 Incase of a restart, restore the latest version.
+Some bottlenecks to consider is overloading the cloud storage, and also there should be a way to check if the database hasnt changed.

 **Prerequisites**